juanedflores/Creative_Coding_Guides/PICO-8/00_getting_started.md

 ::: columns

 The **Apple IIe** was released in January 1983.
 It was intended for home and educational use.
-It had a 280x192 pixel display with 6 colors for high resolution, and 16 colors for low resolution.
+It had a **280 x 192** pixel display with 6 colors for high resolution, and 16 colors for low resolution.

-The **Commodore 64** has a 320x200 pixel display with 16 colors.
+The **Commodore 64** has a **320 x 200** pixel display with 16 colors.
 It was released in August 1982 and became the best-selling single computer model of all time.

 :::